CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/alerts_dashboards.md

     * Windows Defender - Endpoint Not Protected by Windows Defender
     * Windows Defender - Windows Defender RealTime Protection Disabled or Failed

-# Reports
+## Dashboard Panels
 There are several security related reports to choose from and they are all located under the **Reports** drop-down in the navigation bar (Control > Reports) of the Cyences App.
 Reports should be reviewed regularly as they can help pinpoint any security risks that may be present in your Splunk environment.
-Each category contains the following reports:
+Each category contains the following reports(as dashboard panels):

-TODO: Ahad - Update the report list as per latest cyences app

 * Active Directory & Windows Reports
     * AD - Group Changed